realfakedoors/get-er-done_js/README.md

 # Get 'er Done

-A basic todo list app, written in Javascript.
+A basic single-page todo list app, written in Javascript and bundled with webpack.